netphantm/Arduino_thermostat/README.md

 > ESP8266 thermostat with DS18B20 oneWire sensor

 This is a 'simple' thermostat controller, using a DS18B20 oneWire temperature sensor on a WeMos D1 Mini Pro.
-It uses two relays which I soldered together on pin D1 (for safety reasons, to be sure that there is no current on either one of the power lines).
+It uses two relays which I soldered together on pin D1 (to save on used pins and for safety reasons, to be sure that there is no current on either one of the power lines).
 I tried it first with an DHT11 shield, but that one is very unreliable, unstable and has a +/-2 &deg;C tolerance (and who needs a humidity sensor anyway, except perhaps if you use it in a sauna).
 The DS18B20 has a +/-0.5 &deg;C tolerance and is perfectly stable (and even cheaper).
-I couldn't find a shield with two relays, so I bought a kit and soldered it myself (circuit board, relays, terminal strip and the fun part: SMD components).
+I couldn't find a shield with two relays, so I bought it as a kit and soldered all components myself (circuit board, relays, terminal strip and the fun part: SMD components).

 The thermostat will power up the relays if the temperature is greater than temp\_max and power off if temperature falls below temp\_min if the appliance is set as a _cooler_, and accordingly, power them up if temperature falls below temp\_min and power off if the temperature is greater than temp\_max if set as a _heater_.

-All necessary variables can be initialized/changed in a settings form on the logging webserver.
-Some standard values are filled in and the SHA1 fingerprint is calculated on the webserver from it's certificate (to make sure the WeMos sends the data to the right logserver).
+The www branch contains the files needed for rendering a Google graph on a webpage and provide a settings page where you can set/initialize all necessary variables for one or more such devices.
+Some standard values are filled in, some basic checks performed and the SHA1 fingerprint is calculated on the webserver from it's certificate (to make sure the WeMos sends the data to the right logserver).

-A capacitive touch sensor toggles the relais if you press it once (<1s) and changes to manual mode.
-If you hold it (>1s), it switches back to automatic mode.
+A capacitive touch sensor toggles the relais if you press it once (<1s) and then changes to manual mode (means that relais isn't switched by the temperature readings anymore).
+If you touch and hold it (>1s), it switches back to automatic mode.
 I don't have buttons, but it's way cooler with touch sensors anyway.
 The other advantage is, you don't have to bore holes in the inclosure for the buttons.
 Just glue them to the inner side of the enclosure and add appropriate stickers to the outside.

+I know that there are a lot of other simpler methods to do some of this (like for example controlling it via OpenHAB and with Blynk), but I wanted to do it all by myself with services I already have in place, as an exercise and to learn stuff in the process (so please don't contact me with such tips).

 ---